26TracyNjoroge/js-interview-prep-30-days/week-01-foundations/day-01/notes.md

-# Day 03 — Notes
+# Day 01 — Notes

 ## 1. What I Practiced Today
-- For loops and while loops
-- Finding max numbers in an array
+- Practiced basic string operations
+- Reversing a string
-- Understanding iteration and indexes
+-

 ## 2. What I Struggled With
-- Remembering when to use map vs forEach
-- Mixing up i++ and ++i in loops
-- Forgetting to reset variables
+- Writing reusable functions

 ## 3. What I Learned / Key Takeaways
-- for...of is good for reading values
-- Traditional for loops are good when I need the index
-- map returns a new array; forEach does not
+-

 ## 4. What I Want to Improve Tomorrow
-- Practice more array methods
+-
-- Try 2 extra loop exercises for confidence